atgotreaux/advent-of-code/README.md

 ### Non-interactive Mode

-Running the `com.gotreaux.aoc.Application` class or the `advent-of-code` jar with commands or options will execute the command and without launching a REPL shell.
+Running the `com.gotreaux.aoc.Application` class or the `advent-of-code` jar with commands or options will execute the command without launching a REPL shell.

 ## Usage